thanhvk/learn_rust/note.md

 An array isn’t as flexible as the vector type, though.
 A vector is a similar collection type provided by the standard library that is allowed to grow or shrink in size.
 If you’re unsure whether to use an array or a vector, chances are you should use a vector.

 Compound types can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.

+Rust is an expression-based language, this is an important distinction to understand

+Expressions do not include ending semicolons.
+If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.